Dr Jason Round

 - Drug use

-- Round JR; Harrison AA; Shepherd TE; Kolokotroni KZ (2016) The Effects of an Acute Psychological Stressor on Subjective and Physiological Reactivity in Cannabis Smokers, Tobacco Smokers, and Non-Smokers Low Wood, Windermere .
+Round JR; Harrison AA; Shepherd TE; Kolokotroni KZ (2016) The Effects of an Acute Psychological Stressor on Subjective and Physiological Reactivity in Cannabis Smokers, Tobacco Smokers, and Non-Smokers.
+In: BPS Psychobiology Section Annual Scientific Meeting 2016, Low Wood, Windermere.

-- Round J; Harrison AA; Shepherd TE; Kolokotroni KZ (2015) The Effects of an Acute Psycholosocial Stressor and Drug Cue Exposure on Craving and Stress Reactivity in Cannabis Smokers Verona, Italy .
+Round J; Harrison AA; Shepherd TE; Kolokotroni KZ (2015) The Effects of an Acute Psycholosocial Stressor and Drug Cue Exposure on Craving and Stress Reactivity in Cannabis Smokers.
+In: EBPS Joint Meeting, Verona, Italy.

-- Round J; Harrison AA; Shepherd TE; Kolokotroni KZ (2014) The Effects of Acute Cannabis Withdrawal on Impulsivity in Humans Low Wood, Windermere .
+Round J; Harrison AA; Shepherd TE; Kolokotroni KZ (2014) The Effects of Acute Cannabis Withdrawal on Impulsivity in Humans.
+In: BPS Psychobiology Section Annual Scientific Meeting 2014, Low Wood, Windermere.